wayneeseguin/omni/docs/architecture.md

-# FlexLog Architecture
+# Omni Architecture

-This document describes the internal architecture of FlexLog, design decisions, and extension points for developers who want to understand or extend the library.
+This document describes the internal architecture of Omni, design decisions, and extension points for developers who want to understand or extend the library.

 ## Overview

-FlexLog is designed as a high-performance, flexible logging library with these core principles:
+Omni is designed as a high-performance, flexible logging library with these core principles:

 1. **Non-blocking**: Logging operations should never block the application
 2. **Process-safe**: Multiple processes can safely write to the same log file